-Wilbert Luna Arellanes focuses on anti-bribery and corruption, antitrust, data privacy, and financial services regulation, technology, and advice to sovereigns.
+Wilbert Luna Arellanes focuses on corporate law, anti-bribery and corruption, antitrust, data privacy, fintech, financial services regulation, technology, and advice to sovereigns.

 Wilbert has undertaken key pro bono work for the International Federation of Red Cross & Red Crescent Societies, as well as the United Nations Environment Programme.

-Wilbert has been listed as a "Rising Star" by Euromoney's Expert Guide for Antitrust and Competition in 2020, and Banking and Finance/Financial Services Regulation in 2022; as well as a "Key Lawyer" in Antitrust and Competition by The Legal 500 Latin America 2021.
+Wilbert has been listed as a "Rising Star" by Euromoney's Expert Guide for both Antitrust and Competition in 2020, and Banking and Finance/Financial Services Regulation in 2022; as well as a "Key Lawyer" in Antitrust and Competition by The Legal 500 Latin America 2021.
 In this regard, he acquired experience collaborating at both the Mexican Competition Commission and the Administrative Council for Economic Defense, the Brazilian antitrust authority, where he was seconded.

 Financial Services Regulatory

 - Regular advisor on financial integrity compliance to one of the largest asset managers in the world.